 Our board of directors (the "Board") will have ultimate authority as to our investments, but we expect it will delegate authority to the Adviser to select and monitor our investments, subject to the supervision of the Board.
 Pursuant to our amended and restated certificate of incorporation, (the "Amended and Restated Certificate of Incorporation"), the Board initially consists of four members.
 A majority of the Board will at all times consist of directors who are not "interested persons" of the Company, of the Adviser or of any of their respective affiliates, as defined in the 1940 Act (the "Independent Directors").
-The Board is divided into three classes, each serving staggered, three-year terms: the terms of our Class I directors will expire at the 2012 annual meeting of stockholders; the terms of our Class II directors will expire at the 2013 annual meeting of stockholders; and the terms of our Class III directors will expire at the 2014 annual meeting of stockholders.
+The Board is divided into three classes, each serving staggered, three-year terms: the terms of our Class I directors will expire at the 2012 annual meeting of stockholders; the terms of our Class III directors will expire at the 2014 annual meeting of stockholders.